totten/pathload-poc/README.md

 ## Usage (Library Distributor)

 Let's consider an example library, `cloud-file-io@1.2.3`.
-When packaging for distribution, you could provide this library in a few formats:
+When packaging for distribution, you could provide this library in any of these formats:

 * __PHP Source File__ (`cloud-file-io@1.2.3.php`): This is just a plain old PHP file with some `function`s or `class`es.
 * __PHP Archive File__ (`cloud-file-io@1.2.3.phar`): A collection of many PHP files.
 It should define `pathload.main.php` or `pathload.json`.